aomlomics/tourmaline/README.md

 * Alpha diversity: alpha rarefaction, diversity metrics (evenness, Shannon, Faith's PD, observed sequences), alpha group significance.
 * Beta diversity: distance matrices (un/weighted UniFrac, Bray-Curtis, Jaccard), principal coordinates, Emperor plots, beta group significance.
 * Taxonomy barplots.

+### Step 4.1: Statistical analyses

+Run statistical tests on your data, such as group significance tests.
+These rules are optional, and the output does not go into the QC report.
+(This functionality is currently minimal.)

 ### Step 5: Quality control report